grimme-lab/xtb_docs/source/gfnff.rst

   > xtb --gfnff <geometry> [options]

 Thus, the usage is in line with its semiempirical QM siblings and (almost) the same options are available.
-Only the request of electronic structure properties will be ignored, since those are not available at the force-field level of theory.
-With GFN-FF you can perform single point calculations, geometry optimizations, frequency calculations and molecular dynamics simulations, just to mention the most prominent run types.
+Only the request for electronic structure properties will be ignored since those are not available at the force-field level of theory.
+With GFN-FF you can perform single-point calculations, geometry optimizations, frequency calculations and molecular dynamics simulations, just to mention the most prominent run types.
 A GFN-FF calculation is indicated in the output by:

 .. code:: bash